-Machu Picchu is one of the top places to visit in of South America, followed very closely by the Galapagos Islands.
+Machu Picchu, one of the Seven Wonders of the World, is one of the top places to visit in of South America, followed very closely by the Galapagos Islands.
 A journey to Machu Picchu and the Galapagos Islands is a trip that every traveler should take once in their lives.
 So, when is the best time to visit Galapagos and Machu Picchu?
 Typically Spring (April-June) and Fall (Sep-Nov) is the best time to visit, as the weather is mild and pleasant in both countries.
 Let me share my experience traveling to Machu Picchu and Galapagos during the Spring (April), and you will understand why....

 Day 1: Welcome to Cusco!

 Day 2: Today we woke up early to visit the hills above Cusco, and the Sacred Valley on our way to Machu Picchu.
 The weather was perfect, 60 degrees with lots of sunshine and clouds (I was glad I packed layers to put on when the sun went behind the clouds).
 First we went horseback riding, stopped at a weavers market, and ate lunch at a Mama’s house.
 We went horseback riding in the hills above Cusco, stopping at some local ruins along the way.
 In the afternoon we took the train the Aguas Calientes where we spent the night before visiting Machu Picchu in the morning.